Legal aid: free services for minors or people with low incomes

 Questions or problems?

-You can consult the website of the Commission des services juridiques, the body that manages Québec’s legal aid system.
+To find out more, see the website of the Commission des services juridiques, the body that manages Québec’s legal aid system.